energypatrikhu/cat-cafe-backend/README.md

 # Cat Cafe Backend

 This is the backend for the Cat Cafe Webshop, built with [NestJS](https://nestjs.com/) and [Prisma](https://www.prisma.io/).
+> For the full docker application check out the [cat-cafe-compose](https://github.com/energypatrikhu/cat-cafe-compose) repository

 ## Prerequisites